Mokshanya/Product-LandingPage/README.md

 3. Make your changes and commit them: `git commit -m '<commit_message>'`
 4. Push to the original branch: `git push origin <project_name>/<location>`
 5. Create the pull request.
-6. Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 Don't forget to give the project a star! ⭐